 The Nutricia oncology products should be used under medical supervision.

-Join Nutricia at the EONS15 symposium “Person-centred interprofessional practice in nutrition – from dream to reality.”
+Replay Nutricia EONS15 symposium “Person-centred interprofessional practice in nutrition – from dream to reality.”
 Nurses play a crucial role in patient centered care in oncology, including prevention, recognition and management of nutritional challenges.
 Learn more about nutritional care in oncology at the EONS15 congress.